bettercaring/toy-robot/README.md

 Yes, true, this is a very famous common test.
 However, we sincerely hope that you'll not just copy and paste a code from internet :).

-Infact the author of this test himself has descibed, why this test is still relevent, even though there are many examples out there
+In Fact the author of this test himself has described, why this test is still relevant, even though there are many examples out there

 [Toy Robot Coding Puzzle](https://joneaves.wordpress.com/2014/07/21/toy-robot-coding-test/)